Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q I am not able to identify any controller as no one owns more than 25% shareholding in the entity.
 Does this mean there is no controller for my entity?

-A: In this case, you should proceed to identify individuals or legal entities that have a “significant control” (e.g. having the right to appoint or remove directors who hold a majority of voting rights at meetings of the directors) and recognise them controllers.
+A: In this case, you should proceed to identify individuals or legal entities that have “significant control” (e.g. having the right to appoint or remove directors who hold a majority of voting rights at meetings of the directors) and recognise them as controllers.

 Please refer to the ACRA-issued Guidance for more details.